fathym-it/docs/docs/introduction/overview.md

 ## Best Practices

-At its core, Fathym Framework embraces a perspective of "We all do it a little different".
-Technology is vast, and our chosen languages and frameworks should make what we do easier.
-While our best practices lean towards Azure, C#, and Angular, we recognize that every team is different.
-Our framework will help you deliver your best practices repeatably through your infrastructure, devops, and application development decisions.
+At its core, Fathym Framework embraces a technology agnostic approach to its orchestration tools.
+Technology is vast, and our chosen languages and frameworks should work together to deliver cohesive solutions across seemingly disparate tech stacks.
+We'll help you establish your enterprise best practices in a way that streamlines development while leveraging your existing tech skillset.

+Our team best practices lean towards Azure, C#, and TypeScript/Angular, we recognize that every team is different.
+Our framework will help you deliver your best practices through your infrastructure, devops, and application development decisions.
 Whether delivering innovative, startup technology or proven legacy solutions, Fathym Framework will support your team in adopting and establishing best practices in a hybrid-cloud world.

 ## Community Driven